Gajayme/so_long/README.md

 ### Game_rules

 The main idea of the game is very simple: all you have to do is collect all "booze" bottles and reach 24-hours liquor store!
 You can't escape without collecting all of the bottles.
-If you play ``bonus`` vesrion there are police patrols cars, you should avoid.
+If you play ``bonus`` vesrion there are police patrol cars, you should avoid.

 ---
 ### Control